coumbaya/feta/README.md

 # Testing FETA with FedBench queries' traces

-In order to test FETA's fonctionality you may use as input traces of FedBench queries of Cross Domaian and Life Science collections, captured by using either FedX or ANAPSID.
+In order to test FETA's fonctionality you may use as input traces of FedBench's Cross Domaian and Life Science collections, captured by using either FedX or ANAPSID.
 In the directory <name> you can find traces of queries executed in isolation while in the directory <name> traces of queries executed in concurrency.

 # About and Contact

-ANAPSID was developed at University of Nantes as an ongoing academic effort.
+FETA was developed at University of Nantes as an ongoing academic effort.
 You can contact the current maintainers by email at georges.nassopoulos[at]etu[dot]univ-nantes[dot]fr.